awwm/events-management/README.md

 7. **Initializing Database:**
-- Access the backend to automatically add tables and schemas to the database.
+- First view of homepage will initialise database.

 ## Note
 - Make sure Docker is installed on your system before running the commands.